-Figure 4, Data Toggle Flowchart, gives an example of how to use the Data Toggle Bit.
+Figure 5, Data Toggle Flowchart, gives an example of how to use the Data Toggle Bit.

 Error Bit (DQ5).
 The Error Bit can be used to identify errors detected by the Program/Erase Controller.
 The Error Bit is set to '1' when a Program, Block Erase or Chip Erase operation fails to write the correct data to the memory.
 If the Error Bit is set a Read/Reset command must be issued before other commands are issued.
 The Error bit is output on DQ5 when the Status Register is read.
-Note that the Program command cannot change a bit set at '0' back to '1' and attempting to do so will cause an error.
+Note that the Program command cannot change a bit set at '0' back to '1' and attempting to do so may bit set at '0' back to '1' and attempting to do so may or may not set DQ5 at '1'.
+In both cases, a successive Bus Read operation will show the bit is still '0'.
 One of the Erase commands must be used to set all the bits in a block or in the whole memory from '0' to '1'.